Neematrasheed05/Phase-1Project/README.md

 # *My Make-up App functionality*

  - You can search for a make-up Product i.e "Foundation"
+ - You can search view the description of each Product
  - You can move from one page to another to view the list of products and their price tag
  - You can also see the product's Image